Rashmirashu3/Survey-Analysis/README.md

 Both methods are available through predict.lda_topic_model with the method argument (“dot” or “gibbs”).
 Which method should you use?
 In most cases, we have used dot method, as it has higher speed and topic distribution.

+## Models to Predict NPS Score
+1. Multinomial Logistic Regression
+2. Random Forest

-References for text classification using topic modeling:
+### References for text classification using topic modeling:

 https://cran.r-project.org/web/packages/textmineR/vignettes/c_topic_modeling.html
 https://medium.com/@tomar.ankur287/topic-modeling-using-lda-and-gibbs-sampling-explained-49d49b3d1045